google/skia-buildbot/ct/maintenance.md

 To build the frontend server, use `make ctfe`.
 To create a new DEB for [push](https://push.skia.org/), use `MESSAGE="<release message>" make ctfe_release`.

-The frontend DB schema is defined in go/db/db.go.

 Master code lives in: